eksctl-io/eksctl/userdocs/src/usage/eksctl-karpenter.md

   version: '0.4.3'
   createServiceAccount: true # default is false
 ```

+OIDC must be defined in order to install Karpenter.

 Once Karpenter is successfully installed, add a [Provisioner](https://karpenter.sh/docs/provisioner/) so Karpenter
 can start adding the right nodes to the cluster.